sormy/docker-oldie/README.md

 ## FAQ

-* Q: Why does this script check SHA256 for all files?
+### Why does this script check hash for all files?

-* A: For security purposes script doesn't trust files downloaded from internet.
+For security purposes script doesn't trust files downloaded from internet.

-* Q: Why VGA driver is different for Windows XP 32 bit and 64 bit Windows?
+### Why VGA driver is different for Windows XP 32 bit and 64 bit Windows?

-* A: Windows XP 64 bit and 32 bit have different set of integrated drivers and some virtio drivers are just not available for Windows XP 64 bit.
+Windows XP 64 bit and 32 bit have different set of integrated drivers and some virtio drivers are just not available for Windows XP 64 bit.

 - `qxl` is available only on 32 bit and is breaking VNC, not available by default in Homebrew's `qemu` build so local building with this video adapter won't work without rebuilding `qemu` on macOS. `qxl` is the fastest video adapter.
 - `cirrus` is available only on 32 bit (slow video adapter).
 - `std` is available only on 64 bit (faster than `cirrus` in 10x times).
 - `wmware` is buggy based on publicly available information, requires WMWare guest additions.

-* Q: Why `virtio` network adapter is not used?
+### Why `virtio` network adapter is not used?

-* A: virtio network adapter is very fast however it is not stable, there is a very low chance ratio that guest will boot with network access, especially on ECS. `rtl8139` 100mbit driver is available in Windows XP 32bit and `e1000` 1000mbit driver is available in Windows XP 64bit.
+Virtio network adapter is very fast however it is not stable (at least on XP), there is a very low chance ratio that guest will boot with network access, especially on ECS. `rtl8139` 100mbit driver is available in Windows XP 32bit and `e1000` 1000mbit driver is available in Windows XP 64bit.

-* Q: Why TCG acceleration has disabled modern multi-thread emulation?
+### Why TCG acceleration has disabled modern multi-thread emulation?

-* A: It doesn't work stable, especially, on Windows XP 64bit causing random BSOD STOP 0x000000D1 or 0x0000001E.
+It doesn't work stable, especially, on Windows XP 64bit causing random BSOD STOP 0x000000D1 or 0x0000001E.
+On Windows XP 32bit it is more stable but still could cause random BSOD.

-* Q: Why QEMU is compiled during build instead of installing using `yum`?
+### Why QEMU is compiled during build instead of installing using `yum`?

-* A: QEMU is significantly outdated in `amzn2` repo and even in `epel` repo.
+QEMU is significantly outdated in `amzn2` repo and even in `epel` repo.
 Old versions of QEMU could hang during Windows XP 64bit installation.
+It is easier to maintain this image if QEMU version will be locked to specific version that is well-known to work without issues.

-* Q: Why do you use old version of IE Driver.
+### Why do you use old version of IE Driver.

-* A: This version is tested to be working well with IE 6/7/8 32bit and 64bit.
+This version is tested to be working well with IE 6/7/8 32bit and 64bit and Windows XP.

-* Q: Why is this image based on Amazon Linux?
+### Why is this image based on Amazon Linux?

-* A: Because it is easier to use it with AWS ECR and ECS.
+Because it is easier to use it with AWS ECR and ECS.

 ## Contribution